 The following table sets forth certain information concerning compensation paid to each of FF's non-employee directors during 2021.
-Dr. Breitfeld, Mr. Ye and Mr. Aydt also serve as directors of FF; however, they did not receive any additional compensation for their service on the Board during 2021.
-Please see the "- Summary Compensation Table - Fiscal 2021" for the compensation received by Dr. Breitfeld during 2021.
+Dr. Breitfeld, Mr. Ye and Mr. Aydt also serve as directors of FF; however, they did not receive any additional compensation for their service on the FF Board during 2021.
+Please see the "Summary Compensation Table - Fiscal 2021" for the compensation received by Dr. Breitfeld during 2021.

-- (1) As of December 31, 2021, as a result of his service on the FF Advisory Board from June 2019 through his appointment to the Legacy FF Board of Directors in April 2020, Mr. Krolicki held options to acquire 103,618 shares of Class A Common Stock.
-The options are fully vested as of December 31, 2021. - (2) On October 3, 2022, Ms. Swenson and Mr. Scott Vogel tendered their resignation from the Board effective immediately.
-On October 3, 2022, Mr. Jordan Vogel also tendered his resignation from the Board effective on October 5, 2022 upon his receipt of a supplemental release pursuant to the Mutual Release.
-On October 28, 2022, Mr. Krolicki tendered his resignation from the Board effective immediately.
+(1) As of December 31, 2021, as a result of his service on the FF Advisory Board from June 2019 through his appointment to the Legacy FF Board of Directors in April 2020, Mr. Krolicki held options to acquire 103,618 shares of FF Class A common stock.
+The options are fully vested as of December 31, 2021.